Yadjian92/holbertonschool-printf/README.md

 By building this function from scratch, we've gained insights into proper error handling, edge case management, and the importance of recursive thinking in programming.

 ## Authors
-- Lucas Boyadjian and Stéphane Paton
+- Lucas Boyadjian and Stephane Paton